Gulfstream Aerospace

 Real-time flight details

-TTD (Time to Destination), altitude, ground speed, and ETA — surfaced in a glanceable layout optimised for the Apple Watch display constraints defined in the Gulfstream style guide (iOS wearable: 184×224px).
+TTD (Time to Destination), altitude, ground speed, and ETA — surfaced in a glanceable layout optimised for the Apple Watch display constraints.

 02